-Rule 53 of the ABA Standards and Rules for Approval of Law Schools sets out the circumstances under which the Council or the Managing Director shall provide public notice of sanctions, specific remedial action, probation, applications for approval, acquiescence in a major change, and variances and the decisions on the applications.
+Rule 48 of the ABA Standards and Rules for Approval of Law Schools sets out the circumstances under which the Council or the Managing Director shall provide public notice of sanctions, specific remedial action, probation, applications for approval, acquiescence in a substantive change, variances, teach-out plan submissions and the decisions on the applications.

 The link below for adverse action will take you to the decision letters for those matters as well as the procedures for each type of action.
 The remaining links will take you to the lists of applications and decisions as well as the procedures for each type of application.

-Rule 52 provides that except as provided in Rule 53, decisions and recommendations of the Accreditation Committee and Council shall be confidential.
-However, Rule 52(b) provides that a law school may make public a decision or recommendation of the Committee or Council as long as it follows the requirements set forth in the rule.
+Rule 47(a) provides that a law school may make public a decision or recommendation of the Council as long as it follows the requirements set forth in the rule.